 Certain things generally don’t count towards your out-of-pocket maximum, such as prescription drug copayments and out of network care.

 The Medicare Advantage cost sharing structure is usually copayments rather than coinsurance.

-Now that you know about these seven benefits of Medicare Advantage plans, to get started, simply click the Get Quotes button to schedule a phone call or to request a personalized email.
+Now that you know about these seven benefits of Medicare Advantage plans, it may be time to get started shopping for a Medicare Advantage plan.